kubernetes-sigs/cluster-api/docs/book/src/developer/providers/v1alpha2-to-v1alpha3.md

 unique keys to `failureDomainSpec`s as well as respecting a set `Machine.Spec.FailureDomain` field when creating instances.

+To support migration from failure domains that were previously specified through provider-specific resources, the Machine controller will support updating `Machine.Spec.FailureDomain` field if `Spec.FailureDomain` is present and defined on the provider-defined infrastructure resource.

 Please see the cluster and machine infrastructure provider specifications for more detail.

 ## Refactor kustomize `config/` folder to support multi-tenancy when using webhooks.